jshim0209/Expense-Reimbursement-System/README.md

 * Login as either employee or finance manager.
 * Employee and finance manager will automatically direct to their page.
-* Employee can submit tickets for reimbursements.
+* Employee can submit new reimbursement requests.
-* Employee can only see his/her own reimbursements
+* Employee can only see his/her own reimbursements.
+* Finance manger can view all of the reimbursements and fileter them by status (Pending, Approved, or Denied).
 * Finance manager can approve or deny the reimbursement.
-* Finance manger can view all of the reimbursements
-* Finance manager can filter reimbursements by status(Pending, Approved, or Denied).

 To-do list:

-* Finish Sign Up Feature
+* Finish Sign Up Feature along with password hashing.
-* More Unit tests
+* More Unit tests.
-* Verify emails input when sign up
+* Verify emails input when sign up.
-* Styling on the frontend
+* More styling on the frontend.

 ## Getting Started